Ashwini607/ChEMBL-RDF-Queries/README.md

 I have kept the ChEMBL triple store queries in a folder /Documents/git/ChEMBL-RDF-queries.
 We can directly run the query, using terminal but for running on sparql-endpoint of ChEMBL triple store, remove the comment from the query.

-//TODO make links for queries to see on the form

 ### Simple SPARQL queries